-DALLAS (April 15, 2013) — How do you dispose of your old batteries from your laptop, home smoke detector, flashlight or cars and other types of vehicles?
-The average consumer has 26 battery-operated devices in the home, but only one in six American households recycle old batteries.
-That means most of the nearly 3 billion batteries discarded each year end up in a landfill and cause unnecessary pollution.
+DALLAS (April 15, 2013) — How do you dispose of your old batteries?
+You know from your laptop.
+Also your home smoke detector.
+Finally the flashlight or cars and other types of vehicles?
+The average consumer has 26 battery-operated devices in the home.
+However, only one in six American households recycle old batteries.
+That means most of the nearly 3 billion batteries discarded each year.
+Those end up in a landfill.
+Moreover and cause unnecessary pollution.

-In honor of National Recycling Month in April and Earth Day on April 22, Interstate Batteries encourages consumers to bring old batteries to any Interstate All Battery Center location or Interstate Batteries dealer for proper disposal.
+In honor of National Recycling Month in April.
+In addition to Earth Day on April 22.
+So Interstate Batteries encourages consumers.
+That’s to bring old batteries to any Interstate All Battery Center location.
+I mean or Interstate Batteries dealer for proper disposal.

-“It is important to recycle old batteries to protect our environment,” said Interstate Batteries Technical Services Manager Gale Kimbrough, also known as Mr. Battery.
-“If not properly recycled, batteries can deposit lead, acid and mercury in lakes, streams and landfills.”
+“It is important to recycle old batteries to protect our environment”.
+That was said by Interstate Batteries Technical Services Manager Gale Kimbrough.

-As the No. 1 collector and recycler of lead-acid batteries in the United States, Interstate Batteries accepts all types of household device batteries, as well as vehicle batteries, for recycling at no cost.
-After drop off at an Interstate Batteries retail or distributor location, spent batteries are taken via safe transport to recycling locations.
+As the No. 1 collector and recycler of lead-acid batteries.
+I mean in the United States.
+So they accept all types of household device batteries.
+That’s as well as vehicle batteries.
+I mean for recycling at no cost.
+After drop off at an Interstate Batteries.
+For they have retail or distributor locations.
+Also it’s spent batteries are taken.
+That’s via safe transport to recycling locations.

-“An automobile battery, also referred to as a lead-acid battery, contains about 21 pounds of lead, 3 pounds of plastic and 1 gallon of sulfuric acid, all of which can be toxic if handled improperly,” Kimbrough said.
-“But these batteries are also about 99% recyclable, which is great news for our environment.”
+“An automobile battery is also referred to as a lead-acid battery.
+For it contains about 21 pounds of lead.
+Also 3 pounds of plastic.
+Moreover and 1 gallon of sulfuric acid.
+All of which can be toxic if handled improperly,” Kimbrough said.
+“But these batteries are also about 99% recyclable.
+One which is great news for our environment.”

-In addition to the safety and environmental reasons to properly dispose of batteries, there are a number of beneficial applications and uses of the recyclable parts of a battery.
-The lead is recycled to make lead plates in new batteries, and the reclaimed plastic is used for new plastic covers and cases in the new batteries.
-Additionally, during the recycling process, battery acid is neutralized, treated and reused as water.
+In addition to the safety and environmental reasons to properly dispose of batteries.
+So there are a number of beneficial applications and uses of the recyclable parts of a battery.
+The lead is recycled to make lead plates in new batteries.
+Also the reclaimed plastic is used for new plastic covers and cases in the new batteries.
+Additionally, during the recycling process, battery acid is neutralized.
+Also treated and reused as water.
 Today’s rechargeable batteries can offer as much as 1,000 times more power than non-recyclable batteries, making them an eco-friendly alternative.

 Source: ET Yahoo Groups through Electrifying Times